srgokribb/Rifdock-Total-Setup/README.md

 #### 2) Compile Rosetta using Scons
 ##### (1) Move to 'source' folder by using command
-    $ cd rosetta*/main/source
+    $ cd rosetta_src_release_bundle/main/source
- (2) 'Scons.py' which is the software needed to compile Rosetta is already included in rosetta bundle(in main/source folder). \
+ (2) Check 'Scons.py' in the source folder.
+This file is the software needed to compile Rosetta (already included in rosetta bundle in main/source folder). \
- ##### (3) Compile rosetta in MPI format(Massage Passing Interface) which is compatible to jobscheduler of CAE-module.
+ ##### (3) Compile rosetta in MPI format(Massage Passing Interface) which is compatible to jobscheduler of CAE-simulator system.
     $ ./scons.py -j 10 mode=release bin/rosetta_scripts.mpi.linuxgccrelease extras=mpi
 - '-j 10' means using 10 cores of CPU for compiling \
-- mode=release means compile with optimizations to produce faster version of rosetta \
+- 'mode=release' means compile with optimizations to produce faster version of rosetta \
-- mode=debug or not menthioning any mode include additional checks which slows down Rosetta runs (not recommanded).\
+- 'mode=debug' or not menthioning any mode include additional checks which slows down Rosetta runs (not recommanded).\
 - This compiling process will took about 1h.
+The time could be reduced by increasing the number of CPU('-j 20' or more)

 ### 2. Install compatible GCC and Boost